 Every AI output is reviewed by an HPCSA-registered physician before it reaches the patient.
 No AI diagnosis is ever delivered autonomously.
 Review averages 3–8 minutes.

-Signed consultation note and e-prescription via WhatsApp or SMS — free at point of care.
-E-prescriptions route to Dis-Chem, Clicks, and independent pharmacy networks.
+Signed consultation note and e-prescription via WhatsApp or SMS — E-prescriptions route to Dis-Chem, Clicks, and independent pharmacy networks.

 The timing to build and scale Aafiya has never been better — and the window is closing.